Membranoptera alata

 Membranoptera alata is a small red alga in the Rhodophyta.

 Description

 Membranoptera alata is a small red marine alga growing to a length of no more than 20 cm.
 Its fronds are up to 2.4 mm wide and monostromatic, that is formed of a thin layer of cells, narrow and branching in one plane.
 A midrib runs along the center of the branches with fine microscopic veins from the midrib to the margins.
 The tips of the young branches are asymmetric, incurved and blunt, not pointed.

-Two other algae are similar: Apoglossum ruscifolium has blunt tips to the branches while Hypoglossum hypoglossoides has pointed tips, further A. ruscifolium has symmetrical apices unlike the those of M. alata which develop more on one side than the other giving "pincer-like" tips.
+Two other algae are similar: Apoglossum ruscifolium has blunt tips to the branches while Hypoglossum hypoglossoides has pointed tips, further A. ruscifolium has symmetrical apices unlike those of M. alata which develop more on one side than the other giving "pincer-like" tips.

 Reproduction

 The plants are dioecious.
 Spermatangial sori, the male gametes, develop in patches near the tips of the branches.
 The cystocarps develop and become hemispherical growing to 5 mm in diameter on the branches.
 Tetrasporangia form on the branches in patches up to 1 mm wide.